Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Statement of the problem

 On the other hand, recall that if $\left( \Gc, *_\Gc \right)$ is a group, then the group law $*_\Gc$ can be encoded thanks to a coproduct on algebras of functions.
 By definition, the coproduct $\Delta$ associated to $\left( \Gc, *_\Gc \right)$ is the map:

-Notice that in general, $\Delta$ is a morphism of algebras and needs to be defined on generators only.
+Since $\Delta$ is a morphism of algebras, it needs to be specified on generators only.
 If $\Ac \subset \Cc^\infty(\Gc)$ is a dense sub-algebra such that for all $f \in \Ac$, $\Delta(f)$ is a separable function, which is written in Sweedler's notation:

 then we can actually write $\Delta: \Ac \rightarrow \Ac \otimes \Ac$.
 This is the customary choice in order to work algebraically.
 Here, consider $\left( \gfrak^*, + \right)$ to be {\it an Abelian group}, which amounts to the trivial coproduct $\Delta_0$ defined on linear functions $X \in \gfrak \approx (\gfrak^*)^*$ via: